 Official site is available only in Spanish and Portuguese.

 Established on 26 March 1991 with the Treaty of Assunción.

-Full members include Argentina, Brazil, Paraguay, Uruguay, and Venezuela.
-Associate
+Full members include Argentina, Brazil, Paraguay, Uruguay, and Venezuela (suspended since December 1, 2016).

-members include Bolivia, Chile, Colombia, Ecuador, and Peru.
-Associate members have
+Associate members include Bolivia, Chile, Colombia, Ecuador, Guyana, Peru, and Suriname.
+Associate members

-access to preferential trade but not to tariff benefits of full members.
-Mexico, interested in
+have access to preferential trade but not to tariff benefits of full members.
+Mexico, interested in becoming a

 News: Visit MercoPress – an independent news agency operating from Montevideo, Uruguay, the